Comparison of viscosity solutions for a class of non-linear PDEs on the space of finite nonnegative measures: Comparison principle

 However, this framework is insufficient for the space $\mathcal{M}_2(\mathbb{R}^d)$ considered in the present work, where elements are finite non-negative measures with unbounded total mass.
 The lack of an upper bound on $m(\mathbb{R}^d)$ creates two significant technical obstacles that render the auxiliary function from \cite{Erhan He 2025} inapplicable: \begin{itemize} \item \textbf{Loss of Compactness:} The sub-level sets $\{\vartheta(\theta) \leq c\}$ are no longer guaranteed to be compact.
 A sequence of measures $\{m_n\}$ with uniformly bounded second moments but diverging total masses ($m_n(\mathbb{R}^d) \to \infty$) would satisfy $\vartheta(\theta_n) \leq c$ yet fail to have a weakly convergent subsequence in $\mathcal{M}_2(\mathbb{R}^d)$, as the limit would not be a finite measure.
 This breaks a fundamental step in the proof of the comparison principle. \item \textbf{Unbounded Integrals:} The estimates involving the Hamiltonian $G$ and the linear growth assumptions on the solutions inherently involve integrals with respect to the measure $m$.
 When $m(\mathbb{R}^d)$ is unbounded, these integrals can become uncontrolled, preventing the derivation of the necessary contradiction in the argument. \end{itemize}

 To overcome these challenges intrinsic to $\mathcal{M}_2(\mathbb{R}^d)$, we introduce a modified auxiliary function defined in \eqref{aux}:

 The key innovation is the inclusion of the term $m^2(\mathbb{R}^d)$.
-This term grows quadratically with the total mass, effectively penalizing sequences with unbounded mass and ensuring that the sub-level sets $\{\vartheta(\theta) \leq c_1 + c_2 m(\mathbb{R}^d)\}$ are indeed compact, as proven in Lemma \eqref{compact}.
+This term grows quadratically with the total mass, effectively penalizing sequences with unbounded mass and ensuring that the sub-level sets $\{\vartheta(\theta) \leq c_1 + c_2 m(\mathbb{R}^d)\}$ are indeed compact, as proven in Lemma \ref{compact}.
 Furthermore, this modification allows us to maintain control over the various integral terms throughout the doubling variable argument, ultimately enabling us to establish the comparison principle in the more general space $\mathcal{M}_2(\mathbb{R}^d)$.
 This adaptation is a crucial technical contribution of our work, extending the applicability of the viscosity solution theory to PDEs associated with branching processes where the population size is dynamic and uncontrolled. \end{remark}

-\section{Application : A Branching control problem}
+\section{Application : a branching control problem}

-Let us first introduce the controlled McKean--Vlasov branching stochastic differential equation (SDE), and then derive some a priori estimates for the associated controlled processes.
-Throughout the paper, we fix a closed convex subset $A \subset \R^n$, which serves as the control space, i.e. the control processes take values in $A$.
+Let us first introduce a controlled McKean--Vlasov branching diffusion process as solution of a branching stochastic differential equation (SDE), and then derive some a priori estimates for the associated controlled processes.
+Throughout the paper, we fix { a constant $C_0> 0$,} together with a closed convex subset $A \subset \R^n$, which serves as the control space, i.e. the control processes take values in $A$.

-\subsection{The Controlled McKean--Vlasov branching diffusions}
+\subsection{The controlled McKean--Vlasov branching diffusions}

 Let us first describe the McKean--Vlasov branching diffusion process in a heuristic way.
 The coefficients of the controlled branching diffusion are given by

 where $\gammab > 0$ is a fixed constant.
 Namely, $b$ and $\sigma$ are the drift and diffusion coefficient for the movement of each particle, $\gamma$ is the death rate, and $(p_{\ell})_{\ell \in \N}$ is the probability mass function of the progeny distribution.
 In particular, it holds that $p_{\ell}(\cdot) \in [0,1]$ for each $\ell \in \N$, and $\sum_{\ell \in \N} p_{\ell}(\cdot) = 1$.
 Let us also define a partition $(I_{\ell}(\cdot))_{\ell \in \N}$ of $[0,1)$ by